Products + Services

 iStock

-“This is not only the nation’s largest curbside composting program, it is also the easiest,” says Belinda Mager, director of communications at NYC’s Department of Sanitation.
+“This is not only the nation’s largest curbside composting program, it is also the easiest,” said Belinda Mager, director of communications at NYC’s Department of Sanitation.
 “Just put anything from your kitchen or garden into a separate bin, put it out on your recycling day, and we will pick it up and turn it into compost or clean energy.”

 How is this program different from previous ones?

-Why should you compost food scraps?
+Why is it necessary to compost food scraps?

-"When organic material is sent to landfill, it gives off greenhouse gasses as it decomposes; that’s bad for the environment," Mager explains.
-And, as Mayor Eric Adams said in his public announcement of the program in February, “By reducing the food waste that we put into trash bags, our streets will look better, smell better, and best of all, will be dealing a blow to NYC’s number one enemy: rats.”
+And, as Mayor Eric Adams said in his public announcement of the program, “By reducing the food waste that we put into trash bags, our streets will look better, smell better, and best of all, will be dealing a blow to NYC’s number one enemy: rats.”

 NYC’s municipal efforts to divert organic waste through composting date as far back as 1993, when the NYC Compost Project was established by the Department of Sanitation.
 (The program works with city cultural organizations to educate the public on the process and benefits of keeping organic waste out of landfills.)